Flywheel review: pricing and features for WordPress websites

-As it is expected from a managed service, Flywheel takes care of security for you.
+As it is expected from a managed service, Flywheel security measures are top-notch.
 It includes basic features such as free SSLs as well as more advanced security measures.
 In fact, Flywheel is so confident about its security that it advises avoiding 3rd party security plugins altogether.

 - Free SSLs are included for every domain that you connect.
 You just have to activate it in the main dashboard.

 - Malware removal is free in case your site gets hacked.
 Support agents will take care of the cleanup.

 - Traffic monitoring and blocking are on 24/7.
 It scans and filters all the incoming traffic and is able to block attacks before they reach your website.

 - Limiting login attempts is enabled straight in your dashboard, no need to install extra plugins.
 It will protect the website from brute-force attacks.

 - Automatic backups are performed nightly and stored on a separate server for 30 days.
 This means that you have access to the latest copy of your website in case a problem occurs with the live version.

 That is a comprehensive set of security features that will protect your website from the majority of the most common threats.
 That being said, a lot of stuff is done in the backend – there’s little to no input required from you.